FaarahSheek/GlobalMart-Sales-Project/README.md

 3. How can this project be improved?

 The project can be enhanced by adding sales forecasting, customer segmentation, profit margin analysis, and interactive dashboards.

+### Project Structure

+ **Notebook:** AutomatedBrainTumorClassificationviaCNNs.ipynb - all code from data processing to evaluation.

+**README.md:** Project instructions and documentation.